-Learn what industry analysts say about NetSuite products by reading one of these white papers.
+Learn what industry analysts say about NetSuite products by reading one of these business guides.

 As investment in Fintech startups continues to rise, the range of areas that Fintechs are competing in and disrupting continues to grow.
 Discover the latest trends in the Fintech sector around investment, technologies, products and customer markets.

 Download our white paper which addresses the 9 key growing pains for fintech startups and looks at how they can tackle them to ensure they are equipped to attract investment and scale up rapidly.

 Scaling a small business with the help of investment is a proven strategy for fast growth and success in many companies, but often the initial step is the hardest—knowing how to get investment in the first place.
 Read this white paper to learn what are the key metrics a likely investment prospect should be able to produce.